tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

   * Deciding when to use specific comparison operators comes down to whether you want your conditional statement to include the minimum and maximum values needed to pass the condition.

   * This is best explained with the example of drinking age.
-In Ontario, you have to be 19 years of age or older to legally drink.
-19 is the minimum age acceptable.
+In Australia, you have to be 18 years of age or older to legally drink.
+18 is the minimum age acceptable.

   * If we were to write a program to check whether someone's age meets the legal conditions, we would need to check for the minimum value acceptable, plus all numbers greater than it.
-If the minimum number is not included, the program will say that people who are 19 cannot drink.
+If the minimum number is not included, the program will say that people who are 18 cannot drink.

 Tell students to look at the following code.
 Ask: